BettercareHealth/bettercare/mmh/mmh-6-resources.md

 14. With the Final Protection Order, the woman will also get a Final Warrant of Arrest.
 15. If the woman’s Protection Order is lost or destroyed, it can always be replaced if she goes back to court and ask for another copy.

-### 6.3	What happens if the abuser goes against the Protection Order?
+### 6-3	What happens if the abuser goes against the Protection Order?

 *	If the woman is abused after she has received her Interim or Final Protection Order, she must take the Interim or Final Warrant of Arrest and her copy of the Interim or Final Protection Order to the police so that they can arrest her abuser.
 *	The woman will have to return to court to get another Warrant of Arrest when the police take her Warrant of Arrest away from her when they arrest her abuser.
 *	If she does not have a Warrant of Arrest, then she will have to take her Protection Order with her to the police station and lay a charge of assault against her abuser.

 ## 7. How to make a referral

+### 7-1 How to write a referral letter

 A letter of referral may be used when referring to an organisation outside your facility.
 Use the template below to draft a letter of referral.